alexiscolin/vue-timeselector/README.md

 ### Use classes to curstomize elements
 #### Classes structure

 vue-timeselector is built following [BEM](http://getbem.com/) guidelines so it's easy for everyone to overrides the component's styles for each elements and their modifiers.
+As exemple, you may want to hide the clear button by set a `display: none` on the `.vtimeselector__clear` element.

-Here is that classes structure.
+Here is the classes structure:

 ##### Block - Elements